Updated 2024-10-29

 checked into your repo.
 In order to trigger the code generation, you instead set the

-is that you only need the strongly-typed resource class for the root/neutral .resx
+is that you only need the strongly-typed resource class for the root/neutral .resx, not

 the per-locale ones.
 You might also have other resource files you don’t want to generate